Jen Ryland Reviews

 Plot Summary for 56 Days

 Today: A group of residents from The Crossings, a Dublin apartment complex, gathers outside after another in a series of fire alarms.
-This time they see police officers, who tell everyone to go back inside.
+They see police officers, who tell everyone to go back inside.

 56 Days Ago: Ciara Wyse, who works for a tech company, meets Oliver Kennedy, an architect, while standing in line at Tesco to buy lunch.
 He comments on her tote bag and they discover a shared interest in space.
 They’re also both new to Dublin.